-Issa Hayatou nominated as Caf's honorary President | Goal.com
+Issa Hayatou nominated as Caf's honorary president | Goal.com

-The Executive Committee of the Confederation of African Football (Caf) has nominated former President Issa Hayatou as honorary President on Thursday.
+The Executive Committee of the Confederation of African Football (Caf) has nominated former president Issa Hayatou as honourary president on Thursday.

-During his tenure as Caf boss, Hayatou pushed for South Africa to host the Fifa World Cup on African soil in 2010 - the first-time ever for an African nation, the increase of African spots in the global competition from two to five countries, amongst other achievements.
+During his tenure as Caf boss, Hayatou pushed for South Africa to host the Fifa World Cup on African soil in 2010 - the first time ever for an African nation, and the increase of African spots in the global competition from two to five countries, amongst other achievements.

 “The Executive Committee decided to propose to the General Assembly of CAF to grant the status of Honorary President of CAF to Mr. Issa Hayatou, eminent personality of African Football for all of his work,” the statement read.